Skip to content

 Short answers, pulled from the story.

-What happened to the Apple Boutique building after it closed in 1968?
+What happened to the Apple Boutique stock when it closed?